david-onwuka/cloud-resume-challenge/README.md

-This is my AWS Cloud Resume Challenge portfolio—a live serverless website that shows real-world cloud engineering skills and Infrastructure as Code.
+This repository contains my Cloud Resume Challenge project, showcasing a full serverless cloud application built on AWS.
+The project demonstrates real-world cloud engineering and DevOps skills using infrastructure as code (Terraform), serverless backend, and a static frontend

  LIVE SITE : https://david-cloud.com.

 WHY I BUILT THIS

 The goal of this project was to: